The King's Quest Companion: Other articles

-Sierra Involvement
+Sierra involvement

-The King's Quest Companion is an official guide created in part through the help and input by many Sierra employees, and as such referenced by some of the later material produced by Sierra.
+The King's Quest Companion is an official guide created in part through the help and input by many Sierra employees, and, as such, is referenced by some of the later material produced by Sierra.

-Roberta Williams is acknowledge for being of help in writing the books.
-According to Peter Spear, he would call Roberta Williams in order to develop chapters for the book.
-If she wasn't around or was too busy, he would contact other colleagues working on the games including Jane Jensen.
-The books were officially endorsed by Roberta Williams and she believed it brought the games to life in an exciting new way.
+Roberta Williams is acknowledged for being of help in writing the books.
+According to Peter Spear, he would call Roberta Williams to develop chapters for the book.
+If she weren't around or were too busy, he would contact other colleagues working on the games, including Jane Jensen.
+The books were officially endorsed by Roberta Williams, and she believed it brought the games to life in an exciting new way.
 She said it added another fascinating dimension to the entire King's Quest experience.
-She felt it was a pleasure to read, and a must have for anyone wanting to explore the series in greater depth and detail.
+She felt it was a pleasure to read, and a must-have for anyone wanting to explore the series in greater depth and detail.
 She provided Peter Spear with encouragement, support, and access to work in progress.

 Ken Williams (the former owner of Sierra On-line) supported the book from day one.
-He and his brother John Willams were extremely helpful and supportive of the book through the years, and without their support the book might not have existed.
+He and his brother, John Williams, were extremely helpful and supportive of the book through the years, and without their support, the book might not have existed.
 Peter Spear worked directly with Jane Jensen while editing and writing material for KQ6 portions (the main novelization was written by the professional novelist eluki bes shahar), and he worked with Lorelei Shannon on the material published in the 4th Edition and King's Quest VII: Authorized Guide.
-Other people at Sierra that assisted with Peter Spear in developing the book through the years include Bill Davis, Dennis Jonathan, Kirk Green, Anita Greene, Liz Jacobs, Mark Seibert, Marc Hudgins, Jonk Meek, Dan Rogers, Jerry Bowerman, and Joe Escalle.
+Other people at Sierra who assisted with Peter Spear in developing the book through the years include Bill Davis, Dennis Jonathan, Kirk Green, Anita Greene, Liz Jacobs, Mark Seibert, Marc Hudgins, Jonk Meek, Dan Rogers, Jerry Bowerman, and Joe Escalle.

-The author directly worked with designers and the game publisher to receive behind the scenes information, and influenced material in the games (About King's Quest I-V), the manuals and even other official Hint Books on occasion (see KQ6 and KQ7 hintbooks by Lorelei Shannon, KQ5 Manual (computer and NES versions), the Guidebook to the Land of the Green Isles, KQ6 itself, and King's Questions (a computer game), and other material in the King's Quest Collection (15th Anniversary Collector's Edition)) (The Royal Scribe).
+The author directly worked with designers and the game publisher to receive behind the scenes information, and influenced material in the games (About King's Quest I–V), the manuals and even other official Hint Books on occasion (see KQ6 and KQ7 hintbooks by Lorelei Shannon, KQ5 Manual (computer and NES versions), the Guidebook to the Land of the Green Isles, KQ6 itself, and King's Questions (a computer game), and other material in the King's Quest Collection (15th Anniversary Collector's Edition) (The Royal Scribe).
 Sierra's Interaction Magazine, and King's Quest Collection reprinted portions of the book on occasion to advertise them, give background story to the King's Quest World, and give hints to players (Sierra Magazine, Autumn 1989, Interaction, Fall 1994).
-The former article was included in the Inside the Chest archive included in several editions of the King's Quest Collection.
+The former article was included in the Inside the Chest archive and in several editions of the King's Quest Collection.